Policy: Section XII

 If a student Respondent elects to withdraw from the college prior to the resolution of a complaint, they shall have no right to apply for readmission nor will they be considered for future employment.
 The Admission and Human Resources Offices will be notified accordingly.

-In exceptional circumstances, the Vice President for Campus Life may grant permission to apply for readmission to a withdrawing or withdrawn student.
-If such special permission is granted, readmission will not be automatic and may be subject to such terms and conditions as the Vice President for Campus Life, in consultation with the Title IX Coordinator may deem to be appropriate.
+In exceptional circumstances, the Dean of Students may grant permission to apply for readmission to a withdrawing or withdrawn student.
+If such special permission is granted, readmission will not be automatic and may be subject to such terms and conditions as the Dean of Students, in consultation with the Title IX Coordinator may deem to be appropriate.

 Any employee who resigns with unresolved allegations pending is not eligible for admission or rehire with the college and the records retained by the Title IX Coordinator and Human Resources Office will reflect that status.